Praskovia Kovalyova-Zhemchugova: Career

 In the mid-1780s or early 1790s, Praskovya became the mistress of Count Nikolai Sheremetev.
 Nikolai was the impresario of the family serf theater, and he had helped train Praskovia over the years, eventually falling seriously in love with the young star of the troupe.
 The circumstances surrounding the early years of their relationship, like so much of Praskovia's life, are unknown.
 After the death of Nikolai's father in 1788, Nikolai and Praskovia set up a private household in a secluded corner of the Kuskovo estate.
 Their unorthodox relationship soon became the subject of gossip among aristocratic society, and Praskovia was resented by the other serfs.

 In 1795 Praskovia, Nikolai, and the theatre troupe moved from Kuskovo to Ostankino, a brilliant new palace constructed north of Moscow with a large theatre intended for large-scale operas and immense balls.
-The year 1795 was marked by the premiere of the opera Zelmira and Smeloy, or the Capture of Izmail (Osip Kozlovsky, text by Pavel Potemkin); Praskovia acted in the role of the captive Turkish woman Zelmira).
+The year 1795 was marked by the premiere of the opera Zelmira and Smeloy, or the Capture of Izmail (Osip Kozlovsky, libretto by Pavel Potemkin); Praskovia acted in the role of the captive Turkish woman Zelmira).
 Praskovia performed here for Stanisław August Poniatowski, the last king of Poland.